OPSM

 OPSM (Optical Prescription Spectacle Makers) is a retailer of eye glasses in Australia and New Zealand, with locations in Hong Kong, Singapore, and Malaysia.
-It is owned by Luxottica, an Italian eyewear conglomerate.
+It is owned by EssilorLuxottica, a French-Italian eyewear conglomerate.

+OPSM's CEO since October 2020 is Matteo Accornero.

 History

 OPSM was founded in Sydney in 1932, and was floated on the Australian Securities Exchange in 1962.
 In May 2001, OPSM sold its Protector Safety Supply Group to Howard Smith.
 Luxottica acquired a controlling interest in 2003 and in February 2005, OPSM was delisted from the Australian Securities Exchange.

 In 2010, OPSM opened the Eye Hub concept store in the Melbourne suburb of Hawthorn, blending optometry and ophthalmology into one practice.
 As to 2018, it operated 330 stores and 41 franchises.

 Laubman & Pank

 Laubman & Pank became at one stage the largest eye care business in Australia.
 It began operations in 1908 with two optometrists deciding to set up their own business.
 The group was acquired by OPSM in 2001 and is now run by Luxottica, the world's biggest eye care and eye wear conglomerate.
 Laubman & Pank has 38 stores in Australia.